SEND at Charles River

 Sponsor companies are ultimately responsible for the inclusion of SEND datasets as part of regulatory submissions.
 Charles River has world class SEND capabilities.
 Partnering with Charles River will ensure that you will have validated, submission-ready SEND packages that include all necessary accompanying materials (define.xml, nsdrg, and dataset validation reports) for your study.
 Clients can rely on our regulatory and data standards expertise to provide direction through the sometimes confusing, and often changing, data standardization requirements.

-Charles River completed the validation of the SEND Suite to produce SEND data in February 2015 for all studies conducted using our global data capture system.
+In February of 2015, Charles River completed the validation of the Instem Submit SEND Suite to produce SEND datasets for all studies conducted using our global data capture system.
 SEND data can be produced for single dose, repeat-dose and carcinogenicity studies as per the SENDIG.

 Do you need regulatory guidance and/or assistance in creating your SEND dataset packages?